beNative/dduce/README.md

 **DDuce** is a new Delphi code library.
 Since Delphi got new language features like operator overloading, attributes, generics, anonymous methods and extended RTTI it provides some new powerful tools to extend the developer's creativity.

-This library introduces some new components like a generic `TDataSet` decendant which can be used on generic lists of objects and some new types and concepts leveraging the new language features that were introduced in the contemporary Delphis.

 The sources depend on the following libraries and components:
   * [Spring4D](http://bitbucket.org/sglienke/spring4d)
   * [DSharp](http://bitbucket.org/sglienke/dsharp)